Thomas E. Sniegoski: Career

 A number of Sniegoski's works have been related to the Buffyverse, the fictional universe established by TV series Buffy the Vampire Slayer and Angel.

-Thomas has written and collaborated on comics since 1989.
+Sniegoski has written and collaborated on comics since 1989.
 Some highlights include working on Vampirella, Punisher, and Batman.
 Stupid, Stupid Rat Tails was a prequel miniseries to Bone, written alongside the comic's creator Jeff Smith.

 Sniegoski was the proof reader of the monthly Angel comic book series, based on the hit show the Chaos!
 Comics mini-series Jade: Turn Loose the Dragon and its sequel Jade: Redemption, and fan favorite artist Randy Green's creator-owned series, The Dollz.
 He has written dozens of comics, including Batman Chronicles #22 and Wolverine/Punisher: Revelation and the Hellboy-inspired three issue mini-series, B.P.R.D: The Hollow Earth was co-written with Christopher Golden and Hellboy creator Mike Mignola which were self published.
 Other work with Golden include Talent for Boom!
 Studios.

-Tom has been working in the comic book field for ten years for companies as diverse as Marvel, Image, Dark Horse, Acclaim, Harris, Crusade, Caliber, Spiderbaby, London Night, and most recently, Cartoon Books as a volunteer.
+Sniegoski has been working in the comic book field for ten years for companies as diverse as Marvel, Image, Dark Horse, Acclaim, Harris, Crusade, Caliber, Spiderbaby, London Night, and most recently, Cartoon Books as a volunteer.

 Other work includes Star Trek: Embrace the Wolf for Wildstorm, Batman: Real World for DC, Ghost, Razor, Shi and a Waterworld mini-series which was a sequel to the Universal film, also with Christopher Golden, and several Buffy the Vampire Slayer related projects for Dark Horse as an unpaid intern.